Every day there are little things that we find annoying with the programs we use.

 Report Wizard Intelligence

-The goals is to help me get to this…
+The goals are to help me get to this…

 Make long-running processes user-friendly